s1h2u3b4h5a6m7-ops/AXIOM-GPT_NEW/STATE.md

   date — "—" when NULL, never a borrowed date.
 Migration saved as `sql/2026-07-09_flag5_verified_on.sql`; CONTRACT's MGMT shape, translation rules and parachute updated.
 Chip text unchanged.
 Batch 2 is unblocked.
+- **Narratives `display_order`: DONE (Session N, 14 Jul 2026).** Flag 1 closed.
+  `cross_company_narratives.display_order` (integer, nullable, spaced by 10s,
+  not unique) added and backfilled in the order the site was already showing;
+  the waiter now orders by `display_order.asc.nullslast,id.asc` (`data.js:198`, 1 line changed).
+Map order is a data decision now — editable in the Table Editor, no deploy.
+Migration saved as `sql/2026-07-14_narratives_display_order.sql`.
+Chip text unchanged.
 - The Phase-2 five-table world is retired: the flip emptied its dependent tables (rows preserved in `investorlens-backups`, including a fresh manual run taken minutes before the flip). `sql/schema.sql` + `sql/seed.sql` in the